-In most cases ringing is not eliminated entirely but it is significantly reduced and importantly the improvement comes with the sharpening of edges rather than softening.
+In most cases, ringing is not eliminated entirely but it is significantly reduced and importantly the improvement comes with the sharpening of edges rather than softening.
 The improvement at edges is subtle and difficult to see on paper.
-A demonstration of the results is provided at:
+A demonstration of the results is provided at http://www-sigproc.eng.cam.ac.uk/ ~ngk/denoise.zip.

-http://www-sigproc.eng.cam.ac.uk/~ngk/denoise.zip

-D. SNR results
+D. SNR Results

-In this section a numerical assessment of the algorithm's performance is presented and compared to other state-of-the-art approaches.
+In this section, a numerical assessment of the algorithm's performance is presented and compared to other state-of-the-art approaches.
 Note that improvement in traditional SNR terms will be limited as the algorithm focuses primarily on improving structural features, which do not always constitute a large proportion of the image area.
-For this reason an adapted measure of SNR improvement focussing on the areas affected by the algorithm is also provided in this section.
+For this reason, an adapted measure of SNR improvement focussing on the areas affected by the algorithm is also provided in this section.

-Results were obtained for 4 8-bit greyscale images each corrupted with random white noise at different levels.
-This was repeated for 8 different noise samples for each image and noise level.
-The images used to obtain these results are identical to those used to produce the results obtained by Portilla and colleagues and additional results are given for the Peppers image without zero edge pixels as detailed in §II-F. Input PSNR is defined as $10 \log(255/\sigma_s)$ dB where $\sigma_s$ is the standard deviation of the noise.
+Results were obtained for four 8-bit grayscale images each corrupted with random white noise at different levels.
+This was repeated for eight different noise samples for each image and noise level.
+The images used to obtain these results are identical to those used to produce the results obtained by Portilla and colleagues and additional results are given for the Peppers image without zero edge pixels as detailed in Section II-F. Input PSNR is defined as $10 \log(255/\sigma_s)$ dB, where σ_s is the standard deviation of the noise.
 The noise standard deviations used ranged from 5 to 50.

-Standard SNR improvement measure: The results of the standard GSM modelling implemented using the DT-CWT are very similar to those published by Portilla et al. in [1] as would be expected.
-The differences may be due to the different basis functions used including the lower number of oriented subbands, handling of edges and the discrete parameterisation of the hidden multiplier.
-The results are presented in figure 11.
-The proposed algorithm provides consistent improvement on standard GSM denoising implemented with the DT-CWT and that implemented by Portilla et al..
-Table II gives results for the algorithm proposed here for a broader range of PSNR inputs.
+Standard SNR Improvement Measure: The results of the standard GSM modeling implemented using the DT-CWT are very similar to those published by Portilla et al. in [1], as would be expected.
+The differences may be due to the different basis functions used including the lower number of oriented subbands, handling of edges and the discrete parameterization of the hidden multiplier.
+The results are presented in Fig. 10.
+The proposed algorithm provides consistent improvement on standard GSM denoising implemented with the DT-CWT and that implemented by Portilla et al. Table II gives results for the algorithm proposed here for a broader range of PSNR inputs.

-Adapted SNR improvement measure: SNR improvement is a measure of the fractional reduction in error energy achieved by the algorithm.
-Therefore, in evaluating the effects of the proposed algorithm on structural features it is not appropriate to consider areas of the image not altered by the new algorithm.
+Adapted SNR Improvement Measure: SNR improvement is a measure of the fractional reduction in error energy achieved by the algorithm.
+Therefore, in evaluating the effects of the proposed algorithm on structural features, it is not appropriate to consider areas of the image not altered by the new algorithm.
 Consider that if only part of an image is restored using the new approach, the SNR improvement for the whole image will never drop below a certain level dictated by the areas remaining unchanged.

 The DT-CWT is an energy preserving transform.
 The image domain error energy is equal to that of the wavelet coefficients, provided they are in the range-space.
-To better evaluate the improvements of the proposed modelling at discontinuities we measure SNR improvement of range-space projected wavelet
+To better evaluate the improvements of the proposed modeling at discontinuities we measure SNR improvement of range-space projected wavelet coefficients multiplied by the weight given to the new modeling (model 2) for each coefficient, i.e., $p(m_2|\mathbf{y})$.
+Scaling coefficients, which are left unaltered before range-space projection,